Preponderous-Software/Roam/README.md

 # Roam
-This application allows the user to control an entity that capable of traveling between environments.
+This application allows the user to control an entity that is capable of traveling between environments.

 ## Support
 You can find the support discord server [here](https://discord.gg/49J4RHQxhy).